-Emergency operations will be ended as soon as it is safe, feasible, and practical to return to normal operations.
+At the time of this writing, emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.